Skip navigation

 About Us

-Washington Breathes is a statewide coalition of diverse organizations and individuals working to eliminate the harmful use of commercial tobacco and other nicotine products.
-The coalition was formally launched in September 2022 after a strategic planning group worked together for more than a year to develop the coalition's foundation.
+Our History.
+The coalition launched in September 2022 after a strategic planning group worked together for more than a year to develop the coalition's foundation.
+A Steering Committee formed to guide the coalition's efforts while working closely with our member-driven workgroups.

 Our Vision